 The beauty of living at our stunning Plymouth student accommodation is that you have the best of both worlds – life in a thriving and busy city centre, balanced with a beautiful historic part of the world that is home to the Hoe, the Barbican, as well as many local beaches and stunning coastline.

 Plymouth Hoe sits at the heart of the city, a natural harbour that is home to Tinside Lido, Smeaton’s Tower, and some truly spectacular views across the Sound.
 It is a stunning place to go for a walk at any time of year, but is obviously busier during the summer months and a pleasant place to spend a few hours.
 This is also the space where many big events take place, such as Ocean City Sounds, Armed Forced Day, Race for Life, as well as live MTV events.

-Across to the Barbican and Sutton Harbour and you’ll find some of the top tourist attractions in this part of town, including the Aquarium, the world-famous Plymouth Gin Distillery, and many different shops, cafes and restaurants.
+Across to the Barbican and Sutton Harbour and you’ll find some of the top tourist attractions in this part of town, including the Aquarium, the world-famous Plymouth Gin Distillery, and many different shops, cafes (check out our article on the best Plymouth cafes) and restaurants.
 Royal William Yard is another popular destination within walking distance of the city centre, with many different places to eat and drink whilst taking in the harbour views.
 In the summer months it hosts big outdoor cinema events alongside open-air Shakespeare.

 If beaches are more your thing there is certainly nowhere better than living in Plymouth as a student.
 There are several really beautiful beaches close to the city, and easily reachable via public transport.
 Bovisand is popular for snorkelling, with Wembury Beach a popular place for rock pooling.
 Whitsand Bay offers stunning views and a beautiful sandy beach.
 Plenty of beaches are great for a day of relaxation, to paddle and play in the water.